GetPageSpeed/nginx-extras-docs/docs/modules/srcache.md

 * Memcached might fail to store objects larger than 1m, causing errors like `srcache_store subrequest failed status=502`.
 Since version 1.4.2, memcached supports a command-line `-I` option to override the default size of each slab page.
 Please read its manpage for more information.

-## Community

-## English Mailing List

-The [openresty-en](https://groups.google.com/group/openresty-en) mailing list is for English speakers.

-## Chinese Mailing List

-The [openresty](https://groups.google.com/group/openresty) mailing list is for Chinese speakers.

-## Bugs and Patches

-Please submit bug reports, wishlists, or patches by

-1. creating a ticket on the [GitHub Issue Tracker](https://github.com/openresty/srcache-nginx-module/issues),
-1. or posting to the [OpenResty community](#community).

 ## Source Repository
 Available on github at [openresty/srcache-nginx-module](https://github.com/openresty/srcache-nginx-module).